 CWU's Abbot House program for young mothers and their children provides a constellation of supports designed to help families newly transitioned to permanent housing acquire economic self-sufficiency skills.
 Located in Dorchester, Mass., the CWU-owned Abbot House consists of 11 one- and two-bedroom apartments with community and children's play spaces for activities and events.
 Families residing in Abbot House apartments receive state housing subsidies toward their rent while completing the two-year program.

 Working with their case managers, the young mothers create personalized economic self-sufficiency plans, setting education, career, and financial goals and focusing on developing the habits of a responsible tenant.
-Families can participate in CWU's education and workforce development programs—GED and the Economic Mobility Initiative—and in our Boston Neighborhoods Healthy Families program for first-time parents 20 years old or older.
+Families can participate in CWU's education and workforce development program— Mobility Mentoring(TM) Services—and in our Boston Neighborhoods Healthy Families program for first-time parents 20 years old or older.
 They also can take advantage of one-on-one education and career counseling sessions.

 Abbot House families create a community network—sharing resources, trading information, offering suggestions, and celebrating successes.
 Children at Abbot House can take part in play groups and other activities as well as receive individual academic tutoring.

 At the end of two years, an Abbot House program participant will have:

 - Established a record as a responsible tenant

 - Create and successfully managed a household budget

 Demonstrated progress towards economic self-sufficiency by any of the following:

 - Receiving a high school diploma or GED certificate